vectos/vectos-site-astro/src/content/blog/wasm.md

 ![wow](/img/blog/wasm/wow.png)

-The plugins for WoW are written in Lua.
-The portability of plugins in WoW was an afterthought.
-[Curseforge](https://www.curseforge.com/wow) introduces an add-on manager for WoW which solves this problem.
+The extensions for WoW are written in Lua.
+The portability of extensions in WoW was an afterthought.
+[Curseforge](https://www.curseforge.com/wow) introduces an extension manager for WoW which solves this problem.

 #### Weak points